With a rich ham flavor and a balanced combination of potatoes, leeks, and split peas, this Slow Cooker Split Pea Soup was a very pleasant surprise.

 If it’s Instant Pot soup recipes you’re after, take a look at this Southwestern Instant Pot Split Pea Soup with Potatoes.
-The southwestern spices in the recipe alone are enough to peak my interest!
+The southwestern spices in the recipe alone are enough to pique my interest!

 Slow Cooker Split Pea, Potato, Ham and Leek Soup

 - 2 leeks sliced thin, washed and rinsed very well

 - 8 baby red potatoes diced into bite size pieces

 - 1-2 cloves of garlic I used 2 large ones

 - 1 teaspoon thyme

 - 3 cups chicken broth if using homemade stock, be sure to adjust the salt accordingly